ExplainedRE/website/content/posts/flare-on7 - RE Crowd/index.md

 ## Decrypting the Sessions
-From the code of the shellcode on Github we understand that the first 4 bytes are the length, encrypted with a key `KXOR` and the next is an rc4 encrypted second-stage payload that was sent form the attacker to the server.
+From the code of the shellcode on Github we understand that the first 4 bytes are the length, encrypted with a key `KXOR` and the next is an rc4 encrypted second-stage payload that was sent from the attacker to the server.
 The key is `killervulture123`.

 Let's decrypt it using RC4 and the key, starting from the fifth byte: